nextincrement/simple-asn1-reader-writer/README.md

 ## Contribute

-Your interest in this project is appreciated.
+Your interest in this project is highly appreciated.
 However, contributions will probably _not_ be accepted for the following reasons:
 - I am just one developer and time is scarce.
 - The development environment that I currently have at hand is a Linux system on a virtual machine.
 I will thus not always be able to test how this code runs on a macOS or an iOS platform (although the first version will be tested on an iOS platform).